igiannakas/Blobifier/User mods/A4T Toolhead Shaker Arm and Shaker/Readme.md

 - In a Voron 350, you might set `variable_shaker_arm_z` to `2mm`.
 - If the A4T is rubbing against the bottom of the shaker, increase slightly to `2.5mm` or `3mm`.
+- If using a beacon/cartographer or similar bed probe, it is recommended to set variable_min_toolchange_z : 15.0.

 ## Video